-Open and Click Rates
+Open and Click Rates – What are they?
+What do they mean?

 The Open rate is a percentage of how many people opened your email against how many emails were successfully delivered (Reach).
 The Click rate is the percentage of how many clicks were recorded in all successfully delivered emails.